A Quick Overview of a Security Program and its Components

-A security program is a system for protecting the confidentiality, integrity, and availability of information within a business.
+A security program is the system of policies and processes for protecting the confidentiality, integrity, and availability of information within a business.

-If you were to walk into an organization and ask “Where is the information security program?” you would most likely get this answer: It’s with the group charged with managing security.
-But who are they exactly?
+If you were to walk into an organization and ask “Who is in charge of your information security program?” you would most likely get this answer: It’s with the group charged with managing security.

 Watch Exclusive Video: Tips & Techniques to Enable Informed Decision Making from your Information Security Program

 Security Program Documentation

-The most commonly known security program documentation is represented in the suite of security policy documentation and the security program charter.
+The most common security program documentation is represented in your suite of security policies and the security program charter.

 The security program charter describes the mission and mandate of the security group, while the security policies describe the rules for the organization as it relates to information security.

 This describes the way the group is organized.
 It can be one group for the organization, multiple groups per business unit, or something in between.

 Functional Capability of Health Security Program

 Any healthy security program must be able to do 4 things: